syncfusion-content/winui-docs/winui/TreeView/Data-Population.md

 ![Populating Nodes by data binding](DataPopulation_images/Bound_mode.jpg)

-## Populating Nodes without DataSource - Unbound Mode
+## Populating Nodes without data source - Unbound Mode

 You can create and manage the [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) objects by yourself to display the data in a hierarchical view.
 To create a tree view, you use a `TreeView` control and a hierarchy of `TreeViewNode` objects.
 You create the node hierarchy by adding one or more root nodes to the [SfTreeView.Nodes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_Nodes) collection.
-Each `TreeViewNode` can have more nodes added to its children collection.
+Each `TreeViewNode` can have more nodes added to its Children collection.
 You can nest tree view nodes to whatever depth you require.

 {% tabs %}
 {% highlight xaml %}